pranshudatascience/Real-Time-Workout-Curl-Estimator/README.md

 # Real Time Workout Curl Estimator
 Building an AI Powered Gym Tracker to count your reps.
 Libraries being used are opencv and Mediapipe.
-This can be used used for tracking your gym workout and couting your reps, curls whether it's biceps workout or other involving curling of the joints.
+This can be used used for tracking your gym workout and counting your reps, curls whether it's biceps workout or other involving curling of the joints.
 You can use this as your personal AI trainer!!!!

 About Mediapipe: https://google.github.io/mediapipe/